 In essence a topic map can be thought of as consisting of just three things:

-- which each describe a relationship between a set of topics.
+- Describe a relationship between a set of topics.
 The association construct may include additional typing information which specifies the nature of the relationship between the topics and also what role each topic plays in the relationship.
-So an association can be used to represent such common concepts as a hierarchy, or a group but also more complex relationships such as a meeting (with topics representing people and playing roles such as ‘chairman’, ‘scribe’ and ‘attendee’).
+So an association can be used to represent such common concepts as a hierarchy, or a group but also more complex relationships such as a meeting (with topics representing people and playing roles such as 'chairman', 'scribe' and 'attendee').

-- which connect a topic to some information resource related to the topic.
+- Connect a topic to some information resource related to the topic.
 The occurrence can be used to specify both the information resource (or the information itself) and the nature of the relationship between the information resource and the topic.
-For example, a topic could represent a person and that topic could have an occurrence which is a URL which points to the ‘homepage’ of the person.
+For example, a topic could represent a person and that topic could have an occurrence which is a URL which points to the 'homepage' of the person.

 In addition to defining these basic structures, the topic map standards also define the way in which two or more topic maps may be combined or merged.
 Topic map merging is a fundamental and highly useful characteristic of topic maps as it allows a modular approach to the creation of topic maps and it provides a means for different users to share and combine their topic maps in a controlled manner.

 For more in-depth coverage of the key concepts of topic maps, please see the Practical Introduction to Topic Maps.
-A number of other papers on the subject of topic maps can be found under the Publications section of this site.
+A number of other papers on the subject of topic maps can be found under the Technology section of this site.